FIRST STEP ACT

 • Have a Great Release Plan, started Before your Presentence Interview (if possible)

-2. As soon as you arrive, locate the computers – take Your FSA Risk Assessment Survey before your meeting with your Case Manager and before you write any emails.
+2. As soon as you arrive, locate the computers – take Your FSA Risk Assessment Survey before you meet with your Case Manager and write any emails.

 • No Survey – No Earned Time Credits.